 The TX BoS CoC will invite public comments when the CoC is considering a change to a CoC policy.
 A public comment period allows stakeholders within the TX BoS CoC to review proposed changes to items such as policies or standards, and provide input on those changes and potential impacts of the changes.
-Public comment will be conducted through the <a href="https://dx.ncbi.nlm.ncbi
+Public comment will be conducted through the THN website.
+(See Public Comment Policy)

-CoC General Meetings
+CoC General Membership Meetings

-- A minimum of two CoC General Meetings will be held each year. - All CoC General Meetings shall be open to the public. - All CoC General Meetings and Board meetings will have written agendas.
-Agendas for and minutes from the CoC General Meetings will be posted on THN's website or sent electronically. - The TX BoS CoC Board may call special member meetings.
+- A minimum of two CoC General Membership Meetings will be held each year. - All CoC General Membership Meetings shall be open to the public. - All CoC General Membership Meetings and Board meetings will have written agendas.
+Agendas for and minutes from the CoC General Membership Meetings will be posted on THN's website or sent electronically. - The TX BoS CoC Board may call special member meetings.
 An agenda for these meetings will be made available to all the members. - TX BoS CoC Lead Agency Staff shall take reasonable steps to ensure that all members are notified of the time and place of all member meetings.